Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Evaluation

-We share results for two common DNN architectures, MobileNetv3 and ResNet18, which we trained using two datasets, DaLiAc and CIFAR10, see Fig.~\ref{fig:hv_daliac} and Fig.~\ref{fig:hv_resnet}.
-The plots show the observed hypervolume over the number of optimization samples.
-Therefore, the resulting curves, one for each optimization strategy, describe the improvement of the hypervolume.
-First, all informed solvers outperformed the independent random sampling baseline for both use-cases.
-Second, all the approaches that are based on Bayesian optimization, i.e., TurBO, MorBO, ParEGO and ARS-MPBOpt, which consider the constraints of a very tight search budget of 150 samples, performed better then the evolutionary sampling strategy (NSGA-II).
-Additionally, for both use-cases a significant Hypervolume improvement can be observed when using our ARS-based sampling strategy with 3000 sampling directions, a top-$k$ selection percentage of 1\%, and a rollout horizon of 4 to train the competing policies.
-We interpret this to mean that by using a trainable RL-based strategy to determine new promising parametrizations as the optimization progresses, our algorithm makes much better use of the knowledge about the search space encoded in the surrogate model than the other non-trainable Bayesian sampling approaches.
+Fig.~\ref{fig:algorithmic} shows the results for two common DNN architectures, MobileNetv3 and ResNet18, which we trained using two datasets, DaLiAc and CIFAR10.
+The plots show the observed Hypervolume over the number of optimization samples.
+Therefore, the resulting curves, one for each optimization strategy, describe the improvement of the Hypervolume.
+First, all informed solvers outperformed the independent random sampling baseline on both use cases.
+Second, all the approaches that are based on Bayesian optimization, i.e., TurBO, MorBO, ParEGO and ARS-MPBOpt, which consider the constraints of a very tight search budget of 150 samples, performed better than the evolutionary sampling strategy (NSGA-II).
+Additionally, for both use cases, a significant Hypervolume improvement is observed when using our ARS-based sampling strategy with 3000 sampling directions, a top-$k$ selection percentage of 1\%, and a rollout horizon of 4 to train the competing policies.
+This implies that by using a trainable RL-based strategy to determine new promising parametrizations as the optimization progresses, our algorithm makes much better use of the knowledge about the search space encoded in the surrogate model than the other non-trainable Bayesian sampling approaches.

-In addition, we provide qualitative results for both considered use cases, see Fig.~\ref{fig:pareto}.
-The plots show the Pareto optimal samples for our approach (in blue) compared to all other algorithms tested, see Fig.~\ref{fig:pareto:daliac}~and~Fig.~\ref{fig:pareto:resnet}.
+In addition, we provide qualitative results for both considered use cases, see the remaining columns in Fig.~\ref{fig:algorithmic}.
+The plots show the Pareto optimal samples for our approach (in blue) compared to all other algorithms tested on MobileNetv3/DaLiAc (top row) and Resnet/CIFAR10 (bottom row).
 For both use cases, ARS-MOBOpt was able to find samples that are Pareto-dominant over those proposed by the other algorithms, while satisfying all imposed target constraints ($<$1MB ROM, $<$256KB RAM, $<$1e9 FLOPs).
-Moreover, for both use cases, the number of elements $n$ in the two sets of feasible Pareto optimal configurations resulting from our approach are larger than the sets found by the other approaches, implying that our algorithm was able to provide a significantly larger variety of Pareto optimal samples (deployable DNNs).
+Moreover, for both use cases, the number of elements $n$ in the two sets of feasible Pareto optimal configurations resulting from our approach are larger than the sets found by the other approaches, implying that our algorithm was able to provide a larger variety of Pareto optimal deployable DNNs.